Get Your Mental Health Support Letter Online

 Other organisations and services

-A general mental health accommodation letter from a GP is accepted by theme parks, leisure venues, event organisers, and other organisations that make reasonable adjustments for visitors with health conditions — including queue assistance schemes, sensory environment adjustments, and carer arrangements.
+A general mental health accommodation letter from a GP is accepted by theme parks, leisure venues, event organisers, and other organisations that make reasonable adjustments for visitors with health conditions, including queue assistance schemes, sensory environment adjustments, and carer arrangements.

 Conditions This Letter Can Support

 A mental health support letter can be issued for any mental health condition that has a real, documentable impact on daily functioning.
-The condition must have a clinical basis — the letter reflects a genuine medical assessment, not a self-reported statement.
+The condition must have a clinical basis; the letter reflects a genuine medical assessment, not a self-reported statement.
 Conditions commonly supported include:

-The letter can also cover mental health conditions that are secondary to physical conditions — for example, anxiety or depression arising from a chronic illness, or PTSD following a medical event.
+The letter can also cover mental health conditions that are secondary to physical conditions, for example anxiety or depression arising from a chronic illness, or PTSD following a medical event.
 Provide as much context as possible when completing the consultation form, including any previous GP or mental health service contact, current medication, and how the condition affects specific daily activities.

 Your Rights — the Equality Act 2010 and Mental Health